arklumpus/TreeViewer/Readme.md

 ### macOS

 Download the [`TreeViewer-Mac-x64.dmg`](https://github.com/arklumpus/TreeViewer/releases/latest/download/TreeViewer-Mac-x64.dmg) disk image.
-Right-click/ctrl+click it and and choose `Open` to mount it (if a security prompt pops up, tell it that you really want to opend the disk image).
+Double-click the disk image to mount it (if you get a message that the App cannot be opened because it was not downloaded from the App Store, right-click/ctrl+click it and and choose `Open` to mount it).
 Open the `TreeViewer` disk that should have appeared on your desktop and drag the `TreeViewer` app to the `Applications` folder.

-To start TreeViewer for the first time, you need to go to the `Applications` folder and right-click/ctrl+click on it and choose `Open`; then, confirm that you really want to open the app.
+When you start TreeViewer for the first time from the icon in your `Applications` folder, if you get again the message that the app was not downloaded from the App Store you may need to right-click/ctrl-click on it and choose `Open`.
 This should only be necessary the first time you open the program; afterwards, you should be able to open TreeViewer normally.

 You can also create symlinks to the TreeViewer executables in a folder that is included in your `PATH` (such as `/usr/local/bin`): open a terminal and type: